Victoriaheiheihei/syn-sem-multi_task_learning/README.md

 Inflections are dropped when converting a noun, a verb or named entity into a AMR concept.
 Sometimes a synonym is used instead of the original word.
 This makes more unified AMRs so that each AMR graph can represent more sentences.
 Relation tags (edge labels) are predefined and are not extracted from text (like the way OpenIE does).
 More details are in the official AMR page [AMR](https://amr.isi.edu/)

+## About Constituency
+Constituency Syntax Tree is a tree-based syntatic formalism,which contains POS and syntactic constituent for each word in the input sentence.More details are in the page[Constituency](https://catalog.ldc.upenn.edu/LDC99T42)

+## Model